apache/druid/docs/configuration/index.md

 ##### Prioritization strategies

-###### No prioritization strategy
+###### No auto prioritization strategy
-With this configuration, queries are never assigned a priority, but will preserve an priorities manually set on the query context.
+With this configuration, queries are never assigned a priority automatically, but will preserve a priority manually set on the [query context](../querying/query-context.md) with the `priority` key.
 This mode can be explicitly set by setting `druid.query.scheduler.prioritization.strategy` to `none`.

 ###### Threshold deprioritization strategy

-This prioritization strategies lowers queries that cross a configurable set of thresholds, such as how far in the past the data is, how large of a timestamp it covers, and number of segments taking part in a query.
+This prioritization strategy deprioritizes queries that cross any of a configurable set of thresholds, such as how far in the past the data is, how large of an interval a query covers, or the number of segments taking part in a query.

 This strategy can be enabled by setting `druid.query.scheduler.prioritization.strategy` to `threshold`.